jpp2139/computationandbrain.github.io/about.md

 * Attendance at the lecture each week

 * Doing the assigned reading and writing up a graded one-page discussion each week, to be posted on Gradescope.
 Also, include two questions about the material in preparation for the class.
-There may be an in-class quiz on the reading.

 * Participating in class discussions (and hopefully on Piazza as well!)

-* Scribing notes for at least one lecture

-* One short project (you will have a week or so to do it)

 * Final (group-based) project: One of